MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ====================================================================== -->
 ## The Z-index tab

-The **Z-index** tab shows only the elements of the webpage that are stacking contexts or that are positioned along the z-axis.
-To learn more, see [Stacking context](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context) and [Using z-index](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Using_z-index) on MDN.
+The **Z-index** tab shows only the elements of the webpage that are stacking contexts or that are positioned along the z-axis:

 ![The Z-index tab](index-images/z-index-tab.png)

+To learn more, see [Stacking context](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context) and [Using z-index](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Using_z-index) at MDN.

 <!-- ------------------------------ -->